Muttley/blitzmax-logger/README.md

 wish modify this module in any way.

-The project file includes build systems for building the module, and building and running both the Unit Tests and Example application.
+The project file includes build systems for building the module, and building and running the Unit Tests.

 These build systems rely on the [Gradle][3] build automation system.